KaiserpfalzEDV/kp-commons/README.md

 ## License
 The license for the software is LGPL 3.0 or newer.
 Parts of the software may be licensed under other licences like MIT or Apache 2.0 - the files are marked appropriately.
-Patternfly4 is published unter MIT license.
+Patternfly4 is published unter MIT license. libravatar is published unter MIT license from Alessandro Leite.

 ## Architecture